SalishSeaCast/SOG-Bloomcast-Ensemble/docs/DesignNotes.rst

         * Update the results web page with a message that there was no run for the current day and so the best estimate of the spring bloom date remains that from the last completed run.

+#.
+Run SOG with an :file:`infile` that is tuned for the spring diatom
+   bloom and provides appropriate bloomcast parameter values:

+   * init datetime
+       typically :kbd:`yyyy-09-19 hh:mm:00`, where :kbd:`yyyy` is the
+       year before the one for which the bloom is being forecast

+   * end datetime
+       typically :kbd:`yyyy-??-?? hh:mm:00`, where :kbd:`yyyy` is the
+       year for which the bloom is being forecast

+   * CTD profile initialization file typically :file:`SOG-initial/SG-S3-2001-09-19.sog`

+   * nitrate and silicon profiles initialization file

+   *

+   The version of SOG used for bloomcast includes Susan's 2011 changes to the :file:`forcing.f90` module that transitions from the forcing data in the infile to averaged forcing data when the former runs out.